nasa-gibs/worldview/config/default/common/config/metadata/stories/icebergs/step001.md

-The B22 Iceberg broke off the Thwaites Glacier in Antarctica in early 2002.
+Thwaites Glacier, Antartica

+Iceberg B-22 calved from the floating tongue of the Thwaites Glacier in early 2002.
+The iceberg measured 85 km (53 miles) long and 64 km (40 miles) wide - almost twice the size of the state of Rhode Island.